 Additional edits made after PSC Meeting:

 (p.7) Attendance at Annual Meetings: EC members should be expected to attend the annual public meeting.
 In the event of an unforeseen conflict, the highest possible appointee should attend in his/her place.
-If an individual attends with the purpose of representing his /her jurisdiction, he/she is invited to speak at the press conference following the EC meeting.
+If an individual attends with the purpose of representing his /her jurisdiction or signatory organization, he/she is invited to speak at the press conference following the EC meeting.
 However, all signatories should try to send their highest ranking person possible.

 (p.
-20) Management Strategies, which are aimed at implementing Outcomes, will identify participating jurisdictions and other stakeholders, including local governments and nonprofit organizations, and will be implemented in two-year periods.
+20) Management Strategies, which are aimed at implementing Outcomes, will identify participating signatories and other stakeholders, including local governments and nonprofit organizations, and will be implemented in two-year periods.